aristanetworks/ansible-cvp/tests/README.md

 ## Tests Results

-Results are print to your screen and also saved in reports:
+Results are printed to your screen and also saved in reports:

 - `report.html`: Pytest result with logging
 - `htmlcov/index.html`: Coverage report